ECS153/final-project-the-snowdens/Milestone2.md

 # Milestone 2
 ## Meeting Notes - 5/19/20
 #### What We Did Last Week
 Last week as a group we found a simple keylogger that we will be using to test our packet sniffer with.
+We ended up tossing this one and finding a Linux one instead.
 We also began working on the back end of the packet sniffer so it can detect TCP, UDP, and IMCP connections that are established in the network.
 #### What We Plan To Do This Week
 * Create and implement guidelines on what connections we want to flag as malicious
 * Look into creating an interface for the packet sniffer to display the connections on